keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

    * [Install on Linux](https://docs.docker.com/desktop/install/linux-install/)
    * [Install on Windows](https://docs.docker.com/desktop/install/windows-install/)

-1. Clone the Keptn Docsy repo:
+1. Clone and build the Keptn Docsy repo:
    ```
    make clone
+   make build
    ```
    **Note:** To utilize the `makefile`, you must have GNU **make** available on your local machine.